In this short guide, you’ll see the full steps to create an executable of a Python script using PyInstaller.

-Steps to Create an Executable from Python Script using Pyinstaller
+Steps to Create an Executable using PyInstaller

 Step 1: Add Python to Windows Path